-Established in 2004, First Western Trust Bank has assets totaling $953 million along with $823 million in deposits, classifying it as a medium-size bank.
-First Western Trust Bank, whose headquarters are in Denver, Colorado, lacks premium access to customer service, with no live chat or all-day service options available.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
-Coming in at an average 3.5 out of 5 stars, First Western Trust Bank proves it is an acceptable bank choice, but may leave you wanting more.
-First Western Trust Bank has a complete suite of product offerings, which include savings accounts, checking accounts, money market accounts, CDs and mortgage products.
-It has a fair savings rate; other popular banks have higher rates.
-Obtaining a checking account with no monthly fee as well as a savings account with a high interest rate at the same institution is your best bet for getting the most income from your deposits while having convenient access to your money.
+Founded in 2004, First Western Trust Bank has assets totaling $953 million and $823 million in deposits, making it a medium-size bank.
+First Western Trust Bank, whose headquarters are in Denver, Colorado, lacks premium access to customer service, with no options for live chat or all-day service.
+It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+With a score of 3.5 stars out of 5, First Western Trust Bank should be more closely examined to see if its features match your needs.
+First Western Trust Bank has a variety of product offerings, including savings accounts, checking accounts, money market accounts, CDs and mortgage products.
+First Western Trust Bank has a fair savings rate compared to the average savings account.
+Obtaining a checking account with no monthly fee and a savings account with a high APY at the same institution is the best option for returning the most income from your deposits while maintaining easy access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-First Western Trust Bank features a savings rate of 0.10%, which is fair in comparison to the national average.
-Its one-year CD has a rate of 1.12% and the five-year CD earns at a rate of 1.70%, while its highest-yielding money market account has an APY of 0.15%.
-Given its below average savings rate, you should consider opting for higher earning savings accounts with other banks.
+With a savings rate of 0.10%, First Western Trust Bank ranks poorly compared to other U.S. banks.
+Its one-year and five-year term lengths CDs earn at a rate of 1.12% and 1.70%, respectively, while its highest-yielding money market account earns at an APY of 0.15%.
+Given its noncompetitive savings rate, you should think about opting for higher earning savings accounts with other banks.

 How First Western Trust Bank's Savings Rates Compare

 There is insufficient data on First Western Trust Bank's fees to provide a full SmartAsset rating.